Welcome to Duluth.

 Most of us cyclists (who are also skiers, runners, kiters, paddlers, climbers, hunters & anglers, musicians & other artists, and all other sorts of people who have trouble sitting still) live here by choice, not by accident or default.
 We travel as much as we can.
 We know that our place is as imperfect as any other.
 We're also proud–maybe more proud than people in other cities–of what our place is and has.

 Duluth has been named one of Outside Magazine's Best Towns a couple times.
-More recently Outside rated Duluth as the 2nd best outdoor hub - IN THE WORLD!
+Recently Outside rated Duluth as the 2nd best outdoor hub - in the world!
+In 2014 we won Outside's best outdoor city via online voting.
 That seems like a bit much - though we are central to tons of great adventure opportunities.
 But if you're new to here, or if your conception of the city is influenced by mythological notions–that we live in log cabins where we read Sigurd Olson while wearing Dale of Norway sweaters or Wintergreen fleece, then head outside to tend our sled dog teams–you may be surprised.

 Our general level of sophistication is higher than many people who aren't from here (and, to tell the truth, many who are from here) might realize.
 A certain sort of Duluth existance feels like living in a hybrid of Ely, on the edge of the Boundary Waters Canoe Area Wilderness, and Uptown or Northeast Minneapolis, in the heart of the Great Hipster Grazing Grounds.
 Ely is rustic and smart, and its surprising number of nationally and globally prominent people is similarly outsized, in proportion, to Duluth's.
 Duluth isn't as tragically hip as Uptown or Nordeast, but those neighborhoods are Minnesota-practical in their own ways, and Duluth has more flavor than popular notions give it credit for.